-Projection > Camera Setup (Mbox Designer Only)
+Projection > Camera Setup (Mbox Designer License Level Only)

 All three versions of Mbox have a default 3D camera that is used when rendering 3D objects.
 The default camera is assigned to the Global Surface and is not configurable.
-Mbox Designer allows additional 3D cameras to be created one for each output or mix.
+The Mbox Designer license allows additional 3D cameras to be created - one for each output or mix.
 Each added 3D camera uses real-world measurements for its position, the point that it is looking at, and other adjustable parameters.